IGF 2021: record-breaking UN Digital Summit in Poland

-The conference was attended by over 10,300 people from 175 countries, of which 2,688 people came to the International Congress Center in Katowice in person.
-The event took place on December 6-10, 2021, and its participants discussed the most important challenges in the modern Internet
+The conference was attended by over 10,300 people from 175 countries.
+2,688 people came to the International Congress Center in Katowice in person.
+The event took place on December 6-10, 2021.
+Its participants discussed the most important challenges in the modern Internet.

 IGF (Internet Governance Forum) was held at the end of last year for the 16th time.
 Poland was a host country for the first time and enjoyed record attendance.
-The summit was visited by representatives of companies, governments, non-governmental organizations, research and academia.
+The summit was visited by not only representatives of companies.
+But also of governments, non-governmental organizations, research and academia.
 The Chancellery of the Prime Minister with the support of NASK was responsible for the organization of the Summit on the Polish side.

 On the last day of the Digital Summit, Krzysztof Szubert, the Government Plenipotentiary for the Digital Summit, presented a document containing recommendations resulting from discussions during individual sessions.
 The applications provide guidance to policymakers around the world.
 Work is still underway on the document “Message from Katowice, IGF 2021”.
-Until December 20, anyone interested could submit an opinion on the theses contained therein, which a little later, along with other findings from IGF 2021, will be announced as part of the summary of the annual Summit.
+Until December 20, anyone interested could submit an opinion on the theses contained therein.
+Later, along with other findings from IGF 2021, they will be announced as part of the summary of the annual Summit.

 The figures show the intensity of the work and the energy invested.
-Participants of the UN Digital Summit in Katowice drank 800 pounds of coffee and brewed 21,000 teabags, all of this nibbling over 12,000 doughnuts.
-In addition, during the daily lunch, guests of the summit could choose from Asian, American and Polish cuisine including, of course, Silesian.
+Participants of the UN Digital Summit in Katowice drank 800 pounds of coffee and brewed 21,000 teabags.
+All of this nibbling over 12,000 doughnuts.
+In addition, during the daily lunch, guests of the summit could choose from Asian, American and Polish cuisine including Silesian.

 – More than 140 national, regional and youth IGF (NRI) initiatives participated in this year’s IGF.
-This demonstrates the local, inclusive and multilateral nature of online dialogue, said Francesca Maria Spatolisano, Deputy Secretary-General of the UN Department of Economic and Social Affairs. – Throughout the week, 39 remote local hubs from different countries participated in the Forum – from Côte d’Ivoire, Democratic Republic of Congo, Ghana, Libya, Nigeria, Sudan, Tanzania, Uganda and Zambia in the African region, through Bolivia, Colombia, Haiti and Venezuela in Latin America, to Malaysia and India in Asia, she added.
+This demonstrates the local, inclusive and multilateral nature of online dialogue, said Francesca Maria Spatolisano.
+She is Deputy Secretary-General of the UN Department of Economic and Social Affairs. – Throughout the week, 39 remote local hubs from different countries participated in the Forum.
+From Côte d’Ivoire, Democratic Republic of Congo, Ghana, Libya, Nigeria, Sudan, Tanzania, Uganda and Zambia in the African region.
+Through Bolivia, Colombia, Haiti and Venezuela in Latin America.
+To Malaysia and India in Asia, she added.

 A special event, taking place for the first time in the history of IGF, was the IGF Youth Summit.
 It was attended by young people from all over the world.
 They discussed the same challenges that were debated at the main IGF panels, including: